Hellin1/_GetirClone/README.md

 # Getir.com Clone Project

+I developed this project to demonstrate my expertise in Asp Net Core and React.
+Along the way, I actively learned and adapted, ensuring that my efforts consistently produced the desired outcomes.
+This project serves as a testament to my skills in web development, showcasing not only technical proficiency but also a commitment to ongoing learning and achieving successful results.

-### Technologies used in the creation of this project
+### Here is a summary of the technologies I used in the creation of this project
 Backend: Asp Net Core\
 CQRS MediaTr,
 Redis,